skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 strap holding the helmet in place.
 Cut it and pull off the helmet, and your friend will be freed."

-The sun is setting soon, but Eomer can't resist one more question, "What about the travel papers?
+The sun is setting soon, but Eomier can't resist one more question, "What about the travel papers?
 How do the soldiers always know they are fake?"